 Absences: Teacher absences will be made up.
 One student absence will be made up per semester for students who pay by the semester.
 Any missed make-up lesson is forfeit.
 If you anticipate a lesson time conflict, please find another student with whom to exchange lesson times to avoid the absence.
 Taking a lesson via Zoom is another option for making up lessons.

 Refunds: No tuition refunds will be granted after the third lesson in each semester.
-Allowable tuition refunds will be pro rated.
+Allowable tuition refunds will be prorated.

 Arrival & Departure: Please arrive on time for your lesson and leave as soon as it is over unless you have previously arranged to observe another lesson.
 Students under age 16 must be accompanied by an adult.

-* Suzuki lessons often involve the whole family.
+• Suzuki lessons often involve the whole family.
 Siblings are welcome provided they are quiet and well behaved.
 Please keep in mind that parents need to pay attention to the lesson and take notes in order to follow through during home practices.
-Therefore, when it is necessary for siblings to attend a lesson, parents should plan ahead to have them engaged in their own activity such as reading a book or doing homework.
+When it is necessary for siblings to attend a lesson, parents should plan ahead to have them engaged in their own activity such as reading a book or doing homework.
 Siblings are welcome to use the sibling work area in the studio.